 Anna is committed to facilitating connections and organisation amongst binners and with their communities.
 Simple, yet regular, positive interactions between people create impact and an impetus for change.
 Watch Anna's PeckaKucha presentation here.

-Gabby Korcheva has a Bachelor of Arts degree in Political Science and Philosophy from the University of British Columbia and is a 2016 RADIUS Fellow.
+Gabby Korcheva has a Bachelor of Arts degree in Political Science and Philosophy from the University of British Columbia.
 She is currently completing a Masters of Education degree in Adult Learning and Education at UBC.

 Combining an interest in community engagement with social inclusivity and how it relates to marginalized populations, she is passionate about the intersection of environmental, economic, and social justice issues currently at play in the Binners’ Project.

-As the Programs Manager for the Binners’ Project, her role involves new programs design, internal systems management for ongoing programs, and carrying out the day-to-day operations of the project.
+As the Programs Manager for the Binners’ Project, her role involves coordinating ongoing programs and carrying out the day-to-day administration of the project.